"Follow your dreams.

 I should add here that it's not unusual for a record company to change its mind about what songs become singles.
 What's unique about this story is the record company president telling me himself, and not having a clue that I was the songwriter!

 I know what you're thinking.
-Did I tell him that I was the songwriter he just skewered through the heart with a dull lance?
+Did I tell him that I was the songwriter he just skewered through the heart with a dull quarter-note?
 Nah.
 What would have been the point?
 But I've often thought that if I had, he probably would have remembered me.

 "The music business is a cruel and shallow money trench, a long plastic hallway where